 These are not ooey-gooey or decadent or overly sweet, and they're not meant to be.
 Energy Cookies are tasty, filling and satisfying, and may be just what you need to give yourself or your kids a healthy treat.

-These cookies travel well, so take them along on your summer adventures!
+These cookies travel well, so take them along on your winter adventures!

 Grab one for breakfast on the run